Starting a Business: The Basics of Shareholder Agreements

 Houston Business Lawyers Trusted Throughout Texas

-Shareholder agreements are the backbone of a successful business venture, and our team at Hendershot, Cannon & Hisey, P.C. is dedicated to ensuring they are properly drafted, reviewed, and tailored to the specific needs of clients.
+Shareholder agreements are the backbone of a successful business venture, and our team at Hendershot, Cowart & Hisey, P.C. is dedicated to ensuring they are properly drafted, reviewed, and tailored to the specific needs of clients.
 Throughout the years, our legal team has been trusted by start-ups and businesses of all types, and has been recognized for our thorough and comprehensive approach to everything from entity selection and business contracts to regulatory compliance, enforcement, and litigation.

 To learn more about our services, or to discuss a potential business formation or shareholder agreement with an attorney from our team, call (713) 909-7323 or contact us online.